robb-j/husky-cms/README.md

 This repo uses an npm `postversion` script to automatically build a version of the docker image whenever the npm version changes.
 This is designed to be used with the `npm version` command so all docker images are [semantically versioned](https://semver.org/).

+## Archiving

+If you want to archive a husky-cms site, [here's a blog post](https://wp.sjmf.in/?p=292) which shows how you can do that

 ## Ideas & further work